Advice and guidance on the health needs of migrant patients for healthcare practitioners.

-To raise awareness, opportunistically ask non-UK born patients from malarious countries whether they will be returning home to visit friends or relations, and advise how and when they should seek travel advice.
+To raise awareness, ask non-UK born patients from malarious countries whether they will be returning home to visit friends or relatives, and advise how and when they should seek travel advice.

 Malaria is particularly dangerous for pregnant women.
 Some pregnant women may choose to travel back to their country of origin to be with family for their delivery.
 Women who intend to travel during pregnancy will need advice in relation to the health risks associated with this.